MoyoM/WordGridSearch/README.md

 The code structure is presented.
 More effort will be required to stepwise test and amke this work by implementinga Postman Client Server side.

+Another note I had problems with importing my own modules into this module.
+I set a python path to one module.
+Please note this path set up in this code is to my local folder and may cause the code to fail run anywhere else.
+Setting up this properly and understanding python absolute and relative paths for importing is an immediate goal.

 -------------------------
 Comments on the following: